This topic provides answers to some frequently asked questions about Services in Container Service for Kubernetes (ACK) clusters.

 Scenario 2: The external traffic policy of the Service that is used to expose your application is set to Local.
 As a result, pods in the cluster cannot access the IP address of the SLB instance.

-For more information about the issue and how to resolve the issue, see What do I do if I cannot access the IP address of the SLB instance associated with a LoadBalancer Service from within the cluster.
+For more information about the issue and how to resolve the issue, see What do I do if the cluster cannot access the IP address of the SLB instance exposed by the LoadBalancer Service?

 The system automatically deletes the SLB instance of the LoadBalancer Service under specific conditions if the SLB instance is created by the CCM.
 The following table describes the conditions under which the SLB instance is automatically deleted.